-There are many ways to learn.
-Many methods and techniques, many ways to acquire new skills, many teachers and mentors from whom we can gain knowledge.
+There are many ways to learn: many methods and techniques, many ways to acquire new skills, many teachers and mentors from whom we can gain knowledge.

-One way is often referred to as “continuing education.”
-Graduate schools, trade schools, and various seminars and workshops offer this kind of study.
-This approach allows one to append his or her existing education, to build atop a firm foundation (or a shoddy foundation).
+One way is often referred to as “continuing education”: graduate schools, trade schools, and various seminars and writing workshops offer this kind of study.
+This approach allows one to append their existing education, to build atop a firm foundation (or a shoddy one).

-For us, our recent move to Missoula with Colin is both elementary school and grad school.
-We’re building on top of a sound structure, a solid, two-year-old foundation (TheMinimalists.com), but we’re also embracing the uncertainty of a new place with new people, a new business (Asymmetrical Press), and new daily practices and routines that will shape our growth in remarkable ways.
+For us, our move to Missoula, Montana, was both elementary school and grad school.
+We’re still building on top of a sound structure, a solid foundation (The Minimalists), but we’re also embracing the uncertainty of a new place with new people, a new business (Asymmetrical Press), and new daily practices and routines that will shape our growth in remarkable ways.

 How about you?
 What is your elementary school?
 How will it change over time?

 Read this essay and 150 others in our new book, Essential.